Common Airbyte Connection Examples

 You can create a GitHub App and install it on your multiple GitHub organizations to easily enable read-only access from the Faros connector to your desired organizations and repositories.

-1. Navigate to either your profile settings page or your organization's settings page and create a new GitHub app.
+1. Navigate to either your profile's settings page or your organization's settings page, navigate to Developer Settings, and create a new GitHub App.

 • At the bottom of the creation page, select "Any account" to allow your app to be installed any user or organization.